dotlang/language/README.md

 *Notes:*
 - There is no inheritance.
 Composition is used instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is public.
-- The order of the contents of source code file matters: First `import` section, `type` section, fields and finally methods.
+- The order of the contents of source code file matters: First `import` section, `type` section, `struct` and finally methods.

 ###Class members

 ```
+//you can define class fields only in struct section
+struct {
 int _x = 12;  //private
 int qq = 19;  //public
 int qw = this.qq //WRONG! there is no `this`

 int h = 12;
 int gg;
+}
 //below we simulate const!
 float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input
 PI :: 3.14;  //another way to implement above